Sarnaism

 Sarnaism is a religious faith of the Indian subcontinent, predominantly followed by indigenous communities of the Chota Nagpur Plateau region across states such as Jharkhand, Odisha, West Bengal, Bihar, and Chhattisgarh.

 The essence of the Sarna faith revolves around nature worship.
 Its core principles emphasize jal (water), jaṅgal (forest) and jamīn (land), with adherents offering prayers to trees and hills while believing in the protection of forests.
-This belief centers around the reverence of Sarna, the sacred groves of village communities, where the village deity, known as Gram Deota resides, and where sacrificial offerings are made twice a year.
+This belief centres around the reverence of Sarna, the sacred groves of village communities, where the village deity, known as Gram Deota, resides, and where sacrificial offerings are made twice a year.
 It is also referred to as "Sarna Dharma" or the "Religion of the Holy Woods", and it holds the distinction of being India's largest tribal religion.

 Etymology

-The term "Sarna", derived from the Mundari language, means "sacred grove" and refers to sites where tribal religious practices take place.
+The term "Sarna", derived from the Mundari language, means "sacred grove" and refers to the sacred grove where tribal religious practices take place.
+It is etymologically related to the name of the Sal tree.
 However, the term for a sacred grove varies among tribes; for instance, the Santals and Bhumijs call it Jaherthan, the Oraons call it Kurukh Kuti, and the Hos call it Desauli.
-Additionally, Sarna is etymologically related to the name of the Sal tree.